 - Aroma – which means having a fragrance or smell

 - Therapy – which means giving or getting a form of treatment for illness or imbalance.

-The Egyptians also used aromatics in their practice of mummification and embalming and, as shown by the image to the right fragrant oils (aromatherapy oils) were massaged into the skin following bathing and were believed to ensure health, vitality and well-being.
+Not only used on the dead, the practice of “perfumery” developed where fragrant oils (aromatherapy oil) were massaged into the skin following bathing.
+This practice was believed to ensure health, vitality and well-being.